 He now runs an HR solutions, OD interventions, executive support and a public speaking consultancy.

 Shakil is currently a member of the regional leadership team for Mosaic, a mentoring charity founded by HRH the Prince of Wales, working with young people from deprived communities to realise their talents and potential.
-Shakil was elected as Honorary Treasurer of the CIPD at its AGM in December 2016 and is Chair of the Audit and Risk Committee and a member of the People, Culture and Remuneration Committee.
+Shakil was elected as Honorary Treasurer of the CIPD in December 2016 and is Chair of the Audit and Risk Committee and a member of the People, Culture and Remuneration Committee.